TheEliForbes/cronus-monitoring/README.md

 # TIKsm-setup
-A series of bash scripts to prime a fresh Ubuntu 16.04 host for Telegraf, and InfluxDB.
+A series of bash scripts to get a fresh Ubuntu 16.04 host setup with Telegraf, and InfluxDB.

 1. Sudo ./dockerKube.bash